Gary the Goat

-Early life
+Biography

 Gary the Goat was bought by Jimbo Bazoobi for a case of beer in Gingin, Western Australia, in December 2011 and from then the pair toured Australia, with some small breaks.
 At the time, Bazoobi had been selling goat t-shirts and a fan offered him the trade to “make the goat real”.

-Controversy and health

 Gary the Goat and Jimbo often pushed boundaries as to where the goat was taken and where it was permitted, and had been in trouble with councils and even the police, including a threat by a local council to have him impounded at Castle Hill's Goat Track.
 In 2013 Gary was taken to court by New South Wales police after eating vegetation outside Sydney's Museum for Contemporary Art, though the AU$440 fine was dismissed by the judge.

 On 16 May 2015 Gary the Goat's YouTube channel was "indefinitely" suspended, though it was reinstated a few days later.

 In August 2016, it was discovered that Gary the Goat had terminal arthritis in his legs.
 Gary subsequently retired from performing with Jimbo at comedy shows in pubs.
 Gary was put on painkillers in hopes that he would respond to holistic treatment in order to forgo the amputation of his right toe.
 Gary's toe was successfully amputated in November.